+*Fall Intake includes the ESL Program offered during the Summer Session.

 Payment Process.

 The Parties will create a process for reporting admission and enrollment of Shorelight- Identified Students at the University.
 The Parties will meet within thirty (30) days following the end of each semester to reconcile payment amounts.
 Following each reconciliation, the Party or Parties that is/are owed payments will invoice the other Party for any agreed-upon unpaid amounts (the “Invoice Amount”).
 Invoice Amounts are payable within thirty (30) days of invoice.